Get started

 - Use with external devices in combination with, for example, tampering alarms, motion detection, event triggering, and alarm notifications.
 In addition to the 0 V DC reference point and power (DC output), the I/O connector provides the interface to:

 Digital output — For connecting external devices such as relays and LEDs.
-Connected devices can be activated by the VAPIX® Application Programming Interface or from the product’s webpage.
+Connected devices can be activated by the VAPIX® Application Programming Interface or from the device’s web interface.

 Digital input — For connecting external devices that can toggle between an open and closed circuit, for example PIR detectors, door/window contacts, and glass break detectors.